yuabrahamliu/proRate/README.md

                    plotgenenames = TRUE)
 ```

 The result `wtrates` is a list and its most important element is a data.frame named "report".
-It contains the distance that Pol II passes (i.e. the length of the Pol II depleted region) on each gene template, which is inferred using the least sum of square (LSS) method of *proRate*.
+It contains the distance that Pol II passes (i.e. the length of the Pol II depleted region) on each gene, which is inferred using the least sum of square (LSS) method of *proRate*.
 Additionally, the Pol II travel time (15 min here for all genes), the final rate calculated from these 2 values, the statistical significance of the results, as well as many other information are also included in this data.frame.

 For the 2 genes Tbl1x and Gk, whose symbols have been transferred to the parameter `savegenenames`, their normalized reads values for each bp are saved in another 2 list elements named "genereads1" and "genereads2", which correspond to the values in `time1file` and `time2file` respectively.
 These values are also plotted by `calrate`, so the gene reads distributions in the 2 time files can be seen directly, as shown below.